Sigdel

 Sigdel (सिग्देल) is a Hindu surname found in Nepal.
-Sigdel surname falls under Aatreya Clan (Sanskrit: गोत्र) like other surnames such as Poudel and Bagale Thapa and is commonly used by Kanyakubja Bahuns and also Chhetris.
+Sigdel surname falls under Atreya clan (lineage of Sage Atri) like other surnames such as Paudel and Bagale Thapa and is commonly used by Bahuns and also Chhetris.
 People with this surname are living in different belts of Nepal such as Bomatar, Kihun, Bhimad, Tanahun, Nuwakot, Palpa, Bardiya, Jhapa, Biratnagar, Makwanpur and Kavre.

 Notable people with surname Sigdel include: